Super Easy Frosted Fudge Brownies for a Crowd

-These are crowd pleasing brownies.
-The people who like brownies on the cakey side will like them just as much as those who love their brownies dense and fudgy, because these sheet pan frosted brownies somehow manage to be a bit of both.
+These sheet pan frosted brownies are are true crowd pleasers.
+People who like brownies on the cakey side will like them just as much as those who prefer their brownies to be gooey and fudgy, because somehow these brownies manage to be both.

 Everyone loves brownies and these are the crowd pleasing variety.
 Plus, they're easy on the baker.
 In about an hour you'll have 32 large or 64 small brownies.
 Done and done.

 If you want to bake a lot of brownies, you're going to need a large sheet pan

 This recipe requires a large sheet pan - 21 inches long, 15 inches wide.
 If you try to bake these brownies in a smaller sized pan, even slightly smaller, the batter will overflow.
 Even in a large sheet pan, there will be a moment when you'll wonder if you're going to end up with brownie batter all over the inside of your oven.

 It'll be alright.
 But, if you're concerned, put some foil under the pan.
 The brownies will puff up to the point of almost overflowing the pan, but then solidify from brownie batter into brownies.
 As they cool, the brownies will sink down into the pan, giving them a dense, fudgy texture.

 If you'd rather bake these brownies in a smaller pan, no problem.
 Just just divide the batter in half and bake them in batches.

 After they are frosted, these brownies will keep well for up to 24 hours.
 Cover them as tightly as you can and store them at room temperature, or in the refrigerator if your home is quite warm.
 If you're making them in advance, wait until you're getting ready to serve them to cut them into individual brownies.
 This will help keep them super moist and fudgy.